 The restricted cash balance is made up of cash whose restrictions cause the definition of cash and cash equivalents not to be met.
-The restricted cash balance is classified as current and non-current assets in the consolidated statement of financial position, based on the expiration date of the restriction.
+As of December 31, 2023 and 2022, the restricted cash balance is classified as current and non-current assets in the consolidated statement of financial position, based on the expiration date of the restriction.